- Why Is My Guinea Pig Is Losing Hair?

 Female guinea pigs can also suffer from hair loss due to ovarian cysts.
 This is a normal condition in female guinea pigs.
-It leads to hair loss on the sides of the guinea pig’s body, crusty nipples, and swelling of the abdomen.
+It leads to hair loss on the sides of the guinea pig’s body, crusty nipples, and abdomen swelling.

 Some pregnant piggies also develop the same hair loss pattern in the late stages of pregnancy.
 However, this is usually resolved after pregnancy.